 How have the number of cases increased each day?

 On March 24, the Texas Department of State Health Services changed its reporting system to track case counts directly from counties instead of relying on official case forms, which came in later and caused the state’s official count to lag behind other tallies.
 Increases in testing also led to more detected cases.
-Health experts say that even gradual steps to reopen businesses will increase the number of people who become sick from the virus.
-In May, a large one-day spike was reported after testing at meatpacking plants in Amarillo region.
+In May, a large one-day spike was reported after testing was done at meatpacking plants in the Amarillo region.

 Cumulative cases of coronavirus in Texas